openvinotoolkit/nncf/docs/compression_algorithms/Quantization.md

             "num_bn_forget_steps": 5, // Number of batches from the training dataset to pass through the model at initialization in order to erase batchnorm statistics of the original model (using large momentum value for rolling mean updates)
         }
     }
-    "weights": { // Constraints to be applied to model weights quantization only.Overrides higher-level settings.
+    "weights": { // Constraints to be applied to model weights quantization only.
         "mode": "symmetric", // Mode of quantization
         "bits": 8, // Bitwidth to quantize to.
+It is intended to manually specify bitwidth for all weights.
+Can be overridden by the `bits` parameter from the `precision` initializer section.
+An error happens if it doesn't match a bitwidth constraints for module weight specified in the hardware configuration.
         "signed": true, // Whether to use signed or unsigned input/output values for quantization.
 If specified as unsigned and the input values during initialization have differing signs, will reset to performing signed quantization instead.
         "per_channel": false, // Whether to quantize inputs per channel (i.e. per 0-th dimension for weight quantization,and per 1-st dimension for activation quantization)